Rheumatoid arthritis (RA) is an autoimmune disease that mainly attacks the synovial tissues within the joints.

 - retire early

-- be unable to find a job (compared to people without RA)
+- be unable to find a job (compared with people without RA)

-In addition to the financial costs of this disease, the cost of quality of life is high.
-Compared to those without arthritis, people with RA are:
+In addition to the financial costs of this disease, the quality-of-life cost is high.
+Compared with those who do not have arthritis, people with RA are more likely to:

-RA does not have a cure at this time.
-Many new treatments have been developed over the last 30 years, but none of them “cure” RA.
-Instead, they aim to lower inflammation and pain, prevent joint damage, and slow the progression of the disease.
+RA does not currently have a cure.
+However, many effective treatments have been developed over the last 30 years, that aim to lower inflammation and pain, prevent joint damage, and slow the progression and damage of the disease.